Travel.State.Gov > Intercountry Adoption > Country Information > Canada Intercountry Adoption Information

 Canada is not considered a country of origin in intercountry adoption.
 The information provided is intended primarily to assist in extremely rare adoption cases from Canada, including adoptions of Canada children by relatives in the United States, as well as adoptions from third countries by U.S. citizens living in Canada.

 Note: Special transition provisions apply to adoptions initiated before April 1, 2008.
-Read about Transition Cases.
+Read about Hague Transition Cases.

-To bring an adopted child to the United States from Canada, you must meet eligibility and suitability requirements.
-The U.S. Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) determines who can adopt under U.S. immigration law.
+To bring an adopted child to the United States from Canada, you must meet certain suitability and eligibility requirements.
+USCIS determines who is suitable and eligible to adopt a child from another country and bring that child to live in the United States under U.S. immigration law.

 In addition to the U.S. requirements, prospective adoptive parents need to meet Canadian requirements.
 In Canada, and the provinces and territories are responsible for adoption matters, and prospective adoptive parents should contact the relevant provincial or territorial Central Authority for specific information on eligibility requirements to adopt, including any age, marriage, and income requirements.